-Read moves to Des Moines after a seven-year stint as the head cross country coach and distance coach at Eastern Washington University.
-This past season, Sam guided the EWU men's XC team to a fourth-place finish at the Big Sky Conference championships, their second-highest placement in program history, while the women finished fifth and were regionally ranked throughout the season.
+Read moved to Des Moines to become Drake’s head cross country coach in 2025 after a seven-year stint as the head cross country and distance coach at Eastern Washington University.
+In his final season at EWU, Sam guided the men's XC team to a fourth-place finish at the Big Sky Conference championships, their second-highest placement in program history, while the women finished fifth and were regionally ranked throughout the season.
 Throughout Read's tenure, the Eagles steadily climbed the Big Sky ranks with improved team placements every year.

 Some of his standout individual performers include Justin Roosma, an All-Big Sky steeplechaser and NCAA West Regional qualifier, Owen Higgins, an All-Big Sky 800 runner, and Isaac Barville, another NCAA West Regional qualifier in the 1500.